The Best Hair Dryer

 Did You Know?

-Ions help break water molecules apart into smaller water molecules, so the heat is still evenly distributed through the water on your hair, and reduces your overall drying time.
+Ions help break water droplets apart into smaller water droplets, so the heat is still evenly distributed through the water on your hair, and reduces your overall drying time.

 Ions also cut down on hair frizz and improve hair shine by encouraging your hair cuticle to close.
 The cuticle opens in heat and humidity — a good thing for conditioning your hair in the shower!
 But when left open, each hair strand stays rough, and as they rub against each other they start to break — leading to frizz and some hair loss.
 The cuticle needs to be closed to keep your hair healthy and shining.